tofonjvd/GNS3_vlan_interface_ssh_mac_copy__practice/README.md

 based on giving information below each computer
-+ Configuring a VLAN interface on each switch based on giving information for each switch ( notice that the interface number must be "VLAN 1" )
++ Configuring a VLAN interface on each switch based on giving information for each switch ( notice that the interface number must be "VLAN 1" and the IP address for the related switch is "192.168.1" + switch's index.
+For example, the IP address for S3's interface vlan 1 is "192.168.1.3", and the subnet mask for all switches is 255.255.255.0 )
 + Configuring SSH for each switch based on information below:
 	- Username should be equal to the switch's hostname.
 	This means for example the username for S1 is "s1" and so on